How one grief facilitator is speaking out and helping siblings build resiliency

 “She didn’t even look the same.
 She lost her hair, so one day I grabbed the clippers and said I’ll cut mine too.”
-As many sisters do, the two of them shared plenty of laughs together.
+As many sisters do, Moore and her sister Angie shared plenty of laughs when they were together.
 “I said, ‘let me call ma’ [after I clipped my hair].
-And mom said, ‘What did you do to your head?!’”
+Mom said, ‘What did you do to your head?!’”

+Beyond that Moore said she was afraid of seeing her sister go through radiation.
+Family members faded too because “they were also grieving,” she says.
 “Angie was one of the oldest cousins and everyone looked up to her.
-Looking back, everyone was having a hard time coping.
-They were also grieving,” said Moore.
+Looking back, everyone was having a hard time coping and processing Angie’s loss,” she said.

 FROM GRIEF TO GRIND

 Moore said that her sister’s healing and being set free enabled her to be free too.
 She admits that she still gets frustrated and cries but understands that it’s okay to talk about her sister.
-Going through grief offered her a new sense of purpose and she’s using it to help other surviving siblings.
+Going through grief offered her a new sense of purpose and she’s using it to help others surviving siblings like herself.